Picture groups and maximal green sequences: Introduction

 \begin{lem} Take any maximal $\cS$-green sequence for $\cS$ admissible and consider the sequence of walls $D(\beta_{k_1})$, $\cdots,D(\beta_{k_s})$ which are crossed by the sequence.
 Then the product of the corresponding generators $x(\beta_{k_i})\in G(\cS)$ is equal to the Coxeter element $c_\cS\in G(\cS)$:

 \end{lem}

 \begin{proof} Use Theorem \ref{thm: L(S) is picture for picture group G(S)} with the group element $g(\epsilon)=1$ on the negative $\cS$-compartment.
-The the group label on the positive $\cS$-compartment is equal to the product of the positive expression associated to any maximal $\cS$-green sequence.
+Then the group label on the positive $\cS$-compartment is equal to the product of the positive expression associated to any maximal $\cS$-green sequence.
 By Remark \ref{rem: Coxeter path}, any Coxeter path gives the Coxeter element.
-Therefore, all maximal $\cS$-green sequences give a positive expression for the Coxeter element of $G(\cS)$. \end{proof}
+Therefore, every maximal $\cS$-green sequence gives a positive expression for the Coxeter element of $G(\cS)$. \end{proof}